balanarenmar/credit-risk-binary-classification/README.md

 classification of the dataset.

 ## Classification and Regression Tree (CART)
-The CART algorithm is used to build a decision tree that predicts the loan eligibility status of an applicant based on the given attributes.

 | Data Set | Split | Accuracy | Kappa |
 |:--:|:--:|:--:|:--:|